I know why the media is so absorbed with this and why they're polling everybody on this.

 The excerpt published by Castro suggested that the esoteric Frankfurt School of Socialist Academics worked with members of the Rockefeller family in the 50s to pave the way for rock and roll music to control the masses by diverting attention from civil rights and social injustice.

-The excerpts asserted, referring to a political philosopher and by then stayed newspaper columns who died in 1974.
+The man charged with ensuring that the Americans liked the Beatles was Walter Lippmann himself, the excerpt asserted, referring to a political philosopher and by then stayed newspaper columnists who died in 1974.

-In the U.S. and Europe, a great open-air rock concerts were used to halt the growing discontent of the population on civil rights and social injustice.
+In the U.S. and Europe, great open-air rock concerts were used to halt the growing discontent of the population on civil rights and social injustice.

-Now it seems to me that the Beatles were part of the civil rights and social unrest.
+Now, it seems to me That the Beatles were part of the civil rights and social unrest.

 It seems to me that the Civil Rights Act of 1964-65 was passed right in the middle of the Beatles' arrival on the scene.

-I'd never heard of Walter Lippmann then.
+I'd never heard of Walter Lippmann then, so he wasn't responsible for me.

-Um yeah, Ed Sullivan may have been a Bilderberger for all I know now.
+Well, yeah, Ed Sullivan may have been a Bilderberger for all I know now.

 So the Beatles were created by the Bilderberg.